mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 anything of importance.
 As failure modes like these become less common...the long tail of correctness, I predict, will remain long.

-Anyway, that's it for _this_ topic, but I might find time to flesh out some other thoughts too regarding the most effective ways I've found to plan out Haskell code and types, and also effective ways I've "vibe-coded" full Haskell apps when I really don't care about correctness on personal projects or wasn't going to use long-term.
+Anyway, that's it for _this_ topic, but if I find the time I'll continue on with some other topics I've been thinking about:

+1. Effective ways to plan out Haskell code and approaches, ways to encourage the best possible types
+2. Structuring your libraries mechanically for the best build-and-test rapid development cycle
+3. Starting and maintaining full "vibe-coded" Haskell projects (when correctness is not critical) and the advantages over untyped vibes.